andreknieriem/simplelightbox/README.md

 ### Changelog
+**1.13.0 - Added featured #92 and merged pull request #98 and #99.
+Thankt to RaphaelHaettich
 **1.12.2 - Bugfix for #89**
 **1.12.1 - Bugfix for #88,#87 and remove bind/unbind #84**
 **1.12.0 - New option captionClass #81, bugfix for #82**